TSS-sniper/ATM-Simulation/README.md

-## TASK-1: ATM Simulation using Python:
+## TASK-1: ATM Simulation using Python
 A simple python program to simulate the basic functions of an ATM machine.
 ### Included features:
 * Account balance inquiry